denispol/Toutui/known_bugs.md

 `bug_id: 06e548`
 **Terminal broken**: The terminal is broken after the app is quit.
 `bug_id: 6ac5d8`
 **Data loss if app crash or disgracefully quit**: If app crash, the last session is not closed.
+`bug_id: bf10cd`
+**Launch a new media**: Have to close manually VLC to close and sync a session.

 **MINOR**